 Pesticides can be a problem, but since felines are quite big compared to small mosquitoes, the intended target of the pesticides, they should not harm your kitty as much.
 You can also make use of natural pesticides to get rid of worms rather than using chemicals.
 The point to note here is that in large quantities, pesticides can harm your cat as well.
 So make sure your cat is nowhere near such locations.
 But, what if you think she has already eaten something?

-Signs of poisoning in cats
+Signs of poisoning in cats (toxicity in cats)

 Of course, we all are worried about our pets, but sometimes it’s too crazy not to be worried.
 So we are giving you some tell-tale signs of cat poisoning: –